7 Best Changelog Tools to Use in 2023

 - Need to pay extra for many other features.

 ReleaseNotes is a paid changelog tool.
-Apart from a changelog tool, it also has several embeddable widgets to notify users about your releases.
+Apart from a changelog tool, it has several embeddable widgets to notify users about your releases.

-Apart from that, it also lacks numerous other features like SEO setting, custom CSS / JS, feedback widget, feedback analysis, and much more.
+It also lacks numerous other features like SEO setting, custom CSS / JS, feedback widget, feedback analysis, and much more.

 AnnounceKit markets itself as a central hub for product announcements, and it’s true to a certain extent.